 Each Anaconda Collection record refers to one of the three locations.

-- ARLIS – The Anaconda Collection is kept in the locked files at the back of the library.
+- ARLIS – The Anaconda Collection is kept in locked storage.
+Use of the collection is supervised by ARLIS.

 - CIRI – The prospect was on CIRI lands.
 The patron must contact CIRI.

-- GMC – The item is a map at the Alaska Geological Materials Center in Eagle River.
+- GMC – The item is a map at the Alaska Geological Materials Center in Anchorage.
 See more information on this below.

-Image files may be retrieved and saved by browsing the \Anaconda\Images folders until one reaches the image with the desired catalog ID.
+Image files on the ARLIS website may be retrieved and saved by browsing the \Anaconda\Images folders until one reaches the image with the desired catalog ID.

-Maps are housed at DGGS’s Alaska Geologic Materials Center in Anchorage and are available for viewing in an unheated structure, but cannot be borrowed.
+Maps are housed at DGGS’s Alaska Geologic Materials Center in Anchorage and are available for viewing, but cannot be borrowed.
 Arrangements can be made for Alaska Legal Copy to pick up maps, make copies, and return the originals to the GMC, at the patron’s expense.
 For varying fees, Digital Blueprint can copy the GMC maps onto paper, mylar or CD/DVD.

 The GMC is open Monday through Friday, 8 a.m. to 4:30 p.m. and closed for lunch from noon to 12:30.
 Patrons are advised to call ahead to make an appointment.
 Contact: